bhargavik277/lost-and-found/README.md

 This project was developed as a college academic/project implementation.

-If you plan to publish or reuse the project outside the academic context, add an appropriate open-source license such as MIT after confirming the intended usage and ownership.

-⭐ Project Tagline
+⭐ CampusFind

-CampusFind — Lost.
+Lost.
 Found.
 Reconnected.
-"""

-path = Path("/mnt/data/README.md")
-path.write_text(readme, encoding="utf-8")
-print(f"Created {path} ({len(readme.splitlines())} lines)")

-Analyzed